Seed grants are awarded with funding provided by the Binghamton University Road Map through the Provost's Office and the Division of Research.

 The goal of these seed grants is to encourage faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national reputation in the broad area of citizenship, rights and cultural belonging.
 This competitive, peer-reviewed program is providing initial support for proposed long-term programs of collaborative research that have strong potential to attract external funding.

 Information on how to apply for seed grant funding for the 2023–2024 academic year can be found on the TAE landing page.
-Deadline for a Letter of Intent is Dec.
-5, 2022, and deadline for proposal submission is Feb.
-15, 2023.
+Deadline for a Letter of Intent is December 4, 2023, and deadline for proposal will be February 16, 2024.
+Watch for details on the next cycle here.
 LOIs are required for proposals with a large budget and strongly recommended for all proposals.
+The LOI is not binding, however it will help to gauge interest in the next, potential round of seed grant applications.
+This information will also be helpful to have in the event additional funding channels are identified.

 For the 2022-2023 academic year, the following seed grant was awarded: